mthom/scryer-prolog/README.md

 * Clause creation and destruction (`asserta/1`, `assertz/1`,
   `retract/1`, `abolish/1`) with logical update semantics.
 * Streams and predicates for stream control.
+* An incremental compacting garbage collector satisfying the five properties of "Precise Garbage Collection in Prolog."
 * Mode declarations.
 * Extensions for clp(FD).